Package Handling

 Developing A New, Greenfield Parcel Sortation, Fulfillment or Distribution Center?
 Here’s How to Work with An Integrator

-System integrators offer a broad range of material handling equipment and system design, installation, and integration services for a multitude of projects.
+Material Handling System integrators offer a broad range of material handling equipment and system design, installation, and integration services for a multitude of projects.
 These include retrofits, expansions, upgrades, and more.
 But, because not every company has the means to routinely undertake a greenfield facility project, its internal operations and project managers may be less familiar with how to successfully partner with a third-party system integrator when developing a new parcel sortation, fulfillment, or distribution center from the ground up.

 In this post, I’d like to share a few best practices for how to best leverage a system integrator’s expertise to ensure the smoothest, most successful project – from initial concept to final commissioning.

-First, let’s discuss what system integrators offer.
+First, let’s discuss what material handling system integrators offer.
 A system integrator’s objective is to help its customers solve complex distribution or operation challenges.
 This is achieved with an optimized system design that ultimately delivers a competitive advantage.
 To do this successfully, the integrator takes a holistic view of the customer’s supply chain by ideally utilizing a data-driven approach.
 This is of particular importance when creating a greenfield design for a new facility in order to achieve the defined project objectives.

 A typical engagement begins with both a distribution strategy assessment and an operational assessment and results in one (or more) high-level operational designs, each with a business case proposal.
 Further evaluation and discussion between the customer and the system integrator of the options and their pros and cons lead to a final approved design that best matches the customer’s stated objectives.
 Those might include improved customer service, reduced inventory, shortened delivery time, and/or lower overall handling costs.

-Once a design is selected, the system integrator will develop a more detailed and refined plan, ideally vetted by design engineers who ensure that all the material handling equipment in a facility-whether manual, semi-automated or automated-works together as a unified, integrated system.
+Once a design is selected, the material handling system integrator will develop a more detailed and refined plan, ideally vetted by design engineers who ensure that all the material handling equipment in a facility-whether manual, semi-automated or automated-works together as a unified, integrated system.
 In addition to engineering, the optimal systems integration partner will also provide complete documentation, equipment purchase (including hardware and software), installation, testing, commissioning, and support.

 Working with a System Integrator on a Greenfield Project

-Partnership is the key to working successfully with a system integrator.
+Partnership is the key to working successfully with a material handling system integrator.
 The more data provided to the integrator in advance of the design development process, the better the overall solution.
 Today’s parcel sortation, fulfillment, and distribution centers require data-driven systems that provide management with critical information to optimize DC operations.
-In order to develop the optimal solution, system integrators need as much information as possible from customers.
+In order to develop the optimal solution, warehouse system integrators need as much information as possible from customers.

 For companies not sure where to source this information, the first place to start is with an existing enterprise resource management (ERP), warehouse management software (WMS), or other inventory or order management system.
 The majority of these systems can generate lots of data that the system integrator can use to understand current operations better.
 This information, along with future requirements (usually based on sales forecast), allows the system integrator’s design and engineering team to develop alternative solutions with associated business cases.

 The partnership shouldn’t stop at just providing data.
-The ideal system integrator will invest the time and resources to understand each customer’s unique challenges, exchange ideas, and identify risks to ensure the best possible solution.
+The ideal material handling system integrator will invest the time and resources to understand each customer’s unique challenges, exchange ideas, and identify risks to ensure the best possible solution.
 To further maximize the value of a system integrator, customers should involve them with their real estate team, general contractors, software and systems personnel, and internal project managers.
 This allows the joint project team to work together to meet deadlines and reduce costs.

 Correspondingly, the system integrator will appoint an internal project manager to act as the point of contact from conception to completion of each project.
 They will also take responsibility for hiring specialized companies to provide installation labor, freight, and services necessary for the construction and installation of the project.

-Upon approval of the project design, the system integrator will develop a project timeline that includes steps and services tailored to the customer’s unique needs.
+Upon approval of the project design, the warehouse system integrator will develop a project timeline that includes steps and services tailored to the customer’s unique needs.
 A typical engagement might include all (or some) of the following steps and deliverables:

 • Planning Kick-off: Data exchange to include details about current and forecast inventory, volumes, throughput, dimensions, orders, and more